wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-network/virtual-networks-dmz-nsg-fw-udr-asm.md

 More information on these rules can be found at the Barracuda web site.

 To create the following rules (or verify existing default rules), starting from the Barracuda NG Admin client dashboard, navigate to the configuration tab, in the Operational Configuration section click Ruleset.
-A grid called, “Main Rules” will show the existing active and deactivated rules on this firewall.
-In the upper right corner of this grid is a small, green “+” button, click this to create a new rule (Note: your firewall may be “locked” for changes, if you see a button marked “Lock” and you are unable to create or edit rules, click this button to “unlock” the rule set and allow editing).
+A grid called, "Main Rules" will show the existing active and deactivated rules on this firewall.
+In the upper right corner of this grid is a small, green "+" button, click this to create a new rule (Note: your firewall may be "locked" for changes, if you see a button marked "Lock" and you are unable to create or edit rules, click this button to "unlock" the rule set and allow editing).
 If you wish to edit an existing rule, select that rule, right-click and select Edit Rule.

 Once your rules are created and/or modified, they must be pushed to the firewall and then activated, if this is not done the rule changes will not take effect.
 The push and activation process is described below the details rule descriptions.